 How Combat Search and Rescue Pilots Save Lives Behind Enemy Lines

-When pilots eject over hostile territory, Combat Search and Rescue crews launch into action.
-These specialized aviators fly dangerous missions deep into enemy airspace to recover downed aircrew members before capture or death.
-Their motto, “That Others May Live,” reflects the selfless nature of their calling.
+When pilots eject over hostile territory, Combat Search and Rescue crews launch into action without hesitation.
+These specialized aviators fly dangerous missions deep into enemy airspace to recover downed aircrew members before capture or death can claim them.
+Their motto, “That Others May Live,” reflects the selfless nature of their calling in ways that civilians rarely appreciate.

 Military rescue helicopter